Gridnour/international-recipes/pages/about.md

 ## About the Collection

 This is a small collection of recipes gathered from the United States, South Korea, China, Turkey, and Mexico.
 I have lived and traveled to many countries and wanted to share some of my favorite recipes.
-I am also lactose intoleract and wanted to provide a way to find recipes that may not have dairy or have dairy substitutions.
+I am also lactose intoleract and wanted to provide a way to find recipes that may use dairy substitutions or not include dairy.

 This site was generated using [CollectionBuilder-GH](https://collectionbuilding.github.io/gh/), a project to create a free and simple digital collection using [GitHub Pages](https://pages.github.com/) from: